 - Please carefully fill in the accident statement, which should be signed by the adverse party.

 - Only sign the report when you are certain that you understand the situation, and you agree to the description.
 If this is not the case, do not cross any box.
-If the European Accident Statement is not properly filled in, you may be unjustly help responsible.
+If the European Accident Statement is not truthfully filled in, you may be unjustly help responsible.

 - Carefully read the European Accident Statement before completing its middle column.
 Then check the boxes relevant to the circumstances of the accident.
 This is a critical section to clarify the responsibility of the drivers involved in the accident.